flare-foundation/docs/docs/user/block-explorers/managing-delegations.md

   As you browse the lists, consider the [factors that affect the potential for rewards](../../tech/ftso.md#rewards).
 * [Understand how the timing of delegations affects rewards](../../tech/ftso.md#effects-of-the-vote-power-block-snapshot-on-delegations), and consider the implications about the vote-power snapshot that will affect your rewards.

+The following guide refers to the [original Flare block explorers](./index.md).

 ## Delegating Your Vote Power

 1. After you choose your data provider from the [list of data providers](https://flaremetrics.io/), locate its address beneath its name, and copy it.